G-TAD: Sub-Graph Localization for Temporal Action Detection

 Hence, multi-level context of each snippet is gradually aggregated into the features of the snippet throughout the entire GCN.
-The structure of each GCN block is inspired by ResNeXt~\cite{xie2017aggregated}, so we name this GCN-based feature extractor GCNeXt.

 The pipeline of our proposed Graph-Temporal Action Detection method, dubbed G-TAD, is analogous to faster R-CNN~\cite{girshick2015fast, ren2015faster} in object detection.
 There are two critical designs in G-TAD.
-First, GCNeXt, which generates context-enriched features, corresponds to the backbone network, analagous to a series of CNN layers in faster R-CNN.
-Second, to mimic region of interest (RoI) alignment~\cite{he2017mask} in faster R-CNN, we design a sub-graph alignment (SGAlign) layer to generate a fixed-size representation for each sub-graph and embed all sub-graphs into the same Euclidean space.
-Finally, we apply a classifier on the features of each sub-graph to obtain detection results.
+First, the GCN-based feature extraction block GCNext, which is inspired by ResNeXt~\cite{xie2017aggregated}, generates context-enriched features.
+It corresponds to the CNN blocks of the backbone network in faster R-CNN.
+Second, to mimic region of interest (RoI) alignment~\cite{he2017mask}, we design a sub-graph of interest alignment layer SGAlign to generate a fixed-size representation for each sub-graph and embed all sub-graphs into the same Euclidean space.
+Finally, we apply a classifier on the features of each sub-graph to obtain detection.
 We summarize our contributions as follows.

 \textbf{(1)} We present a novel GCN-based video model to fully exploit video context for effective temporal action detection.
 Using this video GCN representation, we are able to adaptively incorporate multi-level semantic context into the features of each snippet.